pantos9000/pantos9000.github.io/content/2024-05-08-an-unsound-cell-implementation.md

 This is unsound for two reasons.

-# Reason #1: Stranded in the subtyping desert
+# Reason #1: Subtyping?
+What subtyping?

 Consider the following test: